yanzhongsino/yanzhongsino.github.io/source/_posts/bioscripts.md

 ---
-title: bioscripts
+title: scripts
 date: 2021-04-01 10:56:00
 categories:
-- bio
+- computer
     - script
 tags:

 description: store some scripts using in biology and bioinformatics